Search our Catalog

 Looking up Reading Counts quizzes

 Want to know if your book has a quiz on it?
 Go to Scholastic’s site and look it up!

 Our Symbaloo page

 We have e-books available through Follett’s Destiny Discover app and Mackin’s MackinVia Reader.
-Intermediate students log in with their 6 digit number and Chromebook password.
-Primary students, contact Mrs. Karnes at firstname.lastname@example.org for her to set up a login for you.
+Students log in with their 6 digit number and Chromebook password.

 Troubleshooting tips for MackinVia: If you choose Utica Elementary as the school and then it just goes to a blank screen, you may have a pop-up blocker causing the trouble.
 If you are unable to disable the pop-up blocker, then leave the school field blank and log in with utica as the username and jets as the password.
 This will give you access to the e-books, even though you won’t be able to check them out for offline access.

 If you have half a day every week or every other week, we would like to plug you in!
 Please contact Mrs. Karnes at email@example.com.
 Volunteers shelve books and help students check out books, along with helping with various other projects.
 Come be a part of the library community!
 All volunteers must fill out a criminal history background check.
 If you don’t have a regular time slot, we always need extra help at book fair time.
 If there’s a grandmother or other family member with extra time, let them know about the opportunity.
 Grandparents love seeing their grandchildren at school!